CognitoIdentityProvider / Client / initiate_auth

 • SELECT_CHALLENGE: Respond to the challenge with USERNAME and an ANSWER that matches one of the challenge types in the AvailableChallenges response parameter.

-• SMS_MFA: Next challenge is to supply an ``SMS_MFA_CODE``that your user pool delivered in an SMS message.
+• SMS_MFA: Respond with an SMS_MFA_CODE that your user pool delivered in an SMS message.

-• EMAIL_OTP: Next challenge is to supply an EMAIL_OTP_CODE that your user pool delivered in an email message.
+• EMAIL_OTP: Respond with an EMAIL_OTP_CODE that your user pool delivered in an email message.

 Note